In May, a bill to increase minimum wage passed through the Illinois state house and senate- and waits for Governor Bruce Rauner’s signature.

 Our menu is currently priced as “tax included”- a decision that allows us to shave time off of our service (it is easier to count in increments of $.25 instead of pennies).
-However, this means a customer who is paying for a $4.50 16oz mocha is actually only paying $4.13 per beverage.
+However, this means a customer who is paying for a $4.50 16oz mocha is actually only paying less per beverage- the difference is more substantial for retail.
 There is not another coffee house, franchise or independent, in our surrounding area that uses this method of pricing.

 In addition, non-franchise locations often tack on credit card processing fees to displayed menu pricing or have a minimum purchase amount for orders.
 These credit card processing fees are higher for businesses processing small ticket orders at a smaller annual revenue than franchise locations.

 To keep up with the minimum wage increase proposed in SB81, we could keep our menu prices “the same” but reconfigure our point of sales system to add on state/city sales tax and processing fees.
 If that wasn’t enough, we could raise our base prices.